September 23, Reading 3 – Colossians 3:5-4:1

 “Here there is not Greek and Jew, circumcised and uncircumcised, barbarian, Scythian, slave, free; but Christ is all, and in all.”

-The good news of Jesus is a truly wonderful message.
 God’s word teaches us truths that level the playing field in a way that worldly ideologies cannot match.

-This levels the playing field!
-There is nobody better than somebody else, there are no groups of people that stand superior than another group.
+There is nobody better than somebody else, there are no groups of people that stand superior or inferior to another group.

-And His Name that we should bear well in all that we do.
+His Name that we should bear well in all that we do.

 * Gracious Father,